 Eligibility

 Photovoltaic (PV) solar systems consist of an array of panels or thin-film substrates that generate direct current (DC) power when exposed to sunlight.
 These surfaces are tied together into a single circuit to expand generation levels.
 The DC power output is converted to alternating current (AC) power through inverter(s) that transform the electricity into the type of power used in residential homes.
 Generated power must be used to offset concurrent building loads and feed onto the local power grid through net metering to meet the needs of other customers.
 Charging of on-site battery systems is permitted, however peak demand savings as defined by this measure assumes non-tracking arrays without battery backup.
-This measure covers residential PV systems up to 30 kW DC.
+All projects must receive an interconnection agreement and comply with EDC requirements.
+This measure covers residential PV systems up to 50 kW DC.

 The goals of Pennsylvania Act 129 are to reduce consumption and congestion on the state’s power grid.
 Projects that generate savings for Act 129 programs must offset existing facility loads.
 Virtual metering of multiple sites, within the guidelines provided by 52 Pa.
 Code § 75.14.(e)Source 2, will be permitted to define existing loads.
-Annual generated AC power from the PV array must not exceed 110% of the annual electric energy load of the customer’s utility metered consumption.
+New construction homes can use energy models to estimate electricity consumption.

 Default values for project generation estimates can be developed using the National Renewable Energy Laboratory PV Watts® calculatorSource 3.
 Additional details on required inputs for the PV Watts® model are included in the Algorithms section below.
 Demand savings estimated in this measure assume no tracking, panel tilt of 20°, and instantaneous fulfillment of on-site loads or back feeding to the grid.